Kenosha peaceful on fourth night of protests as armed militias stay away after deadly shooting

 After leaving the courthouse, protesters drove in a caravan around the city, honking their horns and encouraging other residents to join them.

 Earlier on Wednesday, police released more details about the Sunday shooting of Blake, captured on a viral video as he climbed into a car with his children inside.
 The Wisconsin Department of Justice said Sheskey, an officer in the city for seven years, shot Blake seven times in the back, leaving him paralyzed below the waist.
-Police said Blake had told officers he had a knife, and that police found a knife in his car.
+Police said Blake had told investigators he had a knife, and that officers found a knife in his car.
 It is unclear if Sheskey knew of the knife during the shooting.

+Also on Wednesday, the U.S. Department of Justice announced a civil rights investigation into the shooting of Blake.

 Since Sunday, Kenosha has had three nights of protests that quickly evolved into violent confrontations between police, who have fired tear gas and beanbags, and demonstrators, who have set fires and shot fireworks.
 A small group burned buildings and ransacked stores on Monday.